Stack consolidation · Deep analysis

 Apollo includes a contact database AND sequencing.
 Outreach is sequencing-only.
 Running both means paying for two sequencing platforms while only one of them comes with the data layer.

-Analysis drawn from 100k+ scans where outbound is the highest-spend layer after CRM.
+Analysis drawn from 100k+ simulated stacks where outbound is the highest-spend layer after CRM.

 Which one to keep — by team profile